DFE-Digital/check-childrens-barred-list/docs/encryption.md

 ### Accessing the key

-To gain access to this key, you can call `make dev print-keyvault-secret | grep RAILS_MASTER_KEY` and then copy the value from the output to your local `config/master.key` file.
+To gain access to this key, you can call `make test print-app-secrets | grep RAILS_MASTER_KEY` and then copy the value from the output to your local `config/master.key` file.

 ### Rotating keys